rhel-labs/instruqt/idm-workshop/01-introduction/assignment.md

   contents: |
     ## Introduction

     Identity Management (IdM) in Red Hat Enterprise Linux provides a centralized and unified way to manage identity stores, authentication, authorization and related policies in a Linux-based domain.
-IdM stores information in an LDAP store based on 389ds directory server.
-It provides an integrated Certificate Authority using dogtag certificate system to generate user and device certificates.
+IdM keeps information in an LDAP store based on 389ds directory server.
+It provides an integrated Certificate Authority using dogtag certificate system to generate user, device and service certificates.
 IdM combines these capabilites with MIT kerberos to provide a unified identity and policy environment.
 IdM leverages the System Security Services Daemon (SSSD) within supported operating systems to coordinate client requests with the IdM server.
-By consolidating these services and centralizing management IdM significantly reduces the administrative overhead by eliminating the need to configure services individually and use different tools on different machines.
+By consolidating these services and centralizing management, IdM significantly reduces the administrative overhead by eliminating the need to configure services individually and use different tools on different machines.

-    IdM is based on the upstream project FreeIPA which is integrated with the Fedora linux distribution and CentOS Streams.
-It is integrated into Red Hat Enterprise Linux in the same way other upstream components are and undergoes the integration testing with other Red Hat products like Red Hat Ansible Automation Platform, Red Hat Satellite, Red Hat Single Sign On, Red Hat OpenShift and more.
+    IdM is based on the upstream project FreeIPA which is integrated with the Fedora linux distribution and CentOS Stream.
+It is integrated into Red Hat Enterprise Linux in the same way other upstream components are and undergoes integration testing with other Red Hat products like Red Hat Ansible Automation Platform, Red Hat Satellite, Red Hat Single Sign On, Red Hat OpenShift and more.
+It is supported on all architectures that Red Hat delivers Red Hat Enterprise Linux on - x86_64, aarch64, PowerLE, System Z/Linux One.

     ![Identity Management Server and Client](../assets/ServerAndClient.png)